ait-aecid/anomaly-detection-log-datasets/README.md

 #### Original logs from Wei Xu et al.

-The original logs can be retrieved from [Wei Xu's website](http://people.iiis.tsinghua.edu.cn/~weixu/sospdata.html) as follows.
+The original logs can be retrieved from [Wei Xu's website](http://people.iiis.tsinghua.edu.cn/~weixu/sospdata.html) as follows. (_Note:_ As of October 2025, the dataset seems to have been removed from the website.
+We recommend to use the Loghub version instead.)

 ```shell
 cd hdfs_xu/